pudly/schmopera-hugo/content/articles/garden-of-vanished-pleasures.md

 related_companies = ["scene/companies/soundstreams.md"]
 related_people = ["scene/people/cecilia-livingston.md", "scene/people/daniel-cabena.md", "scene/people/mireille-asselin.md"]
 short_description = "Garden of Vanished Pleasures is available to stream through October 10, and you should watch before it's gone.
-I'd say this is one of the more mature, well-produced digital items I've seen, and I'm not really surprised that it comes out of Soundstreams." slug = "garden-of-vanished-pleasures" title = "Garden of Vanished Pleasures" youtube_url = ""
+I'd say this is one of the more mature, well-produced digital items I've seen, and I'm not really surprised that it comes out of Soundstreams." slug = "a-subtle-burn-garden-of-vanished-pleasures" title = "A subtle burn: Garden of Vanished Pleasures" youtube_url = ""

 +++